- Politics and Social Issues»

-The Most Drastic Experience I've Had
+The Most Dramatic Experience I've Had

-The one that was most drastic was a black woman who was trying to get food stamps (I was there for the same reason.)
+The one that was most dramatic was a black woman who was trying to get food stamps (I was there for the same reason.)
 The attendant at the counter gave her the paperwork and asked her to “please fill these out and bring them to me when you are done.”
 Just as she had said to me moments before; the woman was behind me in line.

 The new applicant turned red in the face and said “You can’t treat me like this!”
 Without waiting for a response, she continued, “It’s because I’m black!”
 She pressed on forcefully, “You’re just trying to get rid of me.
 You don’t want me to get what I need because I’m black!”
 Again she did not wait for a response, “You b****!
 I want to talk to a manager!
 Get me a manager!”
-This same protest continued when the manager arrived. (he was on his way already because of the commotion) He introduced himself as a manager and she did not break stride on the yelling.
+This same protest continued when the manager arrived (he was on his way already because of the commotion).
+He introduced himself as a manager and she did not break stride on the yelling.